yclanlan/Rivescript-LLM-mountain-chatbot/README.md

 <hr>

-## error log
+## Error log on the API to LLM side

-got some error message with undefine stuff in the response
+At the error part, sometimes got error messages with undefine stuff in the end of the response

 [see the logs here](https://github.com/yclanlan/a2z-final/blob/main/error-log)